equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 `docker push quay.io/myorg/myproject:live-20151221_0001`

-... my deployent of this image worked.
+... my deployment of this image worked.

 But when I let the Quay.io to build the Docker image for me from Github branch, it seems that some part went wrong and even though the build image was successful,